injifannoo/injifannoo/README.md

 <h3>ABOUT ME</h3>
 <p>
-🚀 Hello, my name is Enjifanno Tamiru Urgessa, and I'm a passionate Flutter Developer , Mobile App Developer and full stack web developer, on a mission to make digital ideas a reality.
-I am passionate about incorporating new ideas and technologies into products that make life easier and more beautiful.
-My code is an artwork on which creativity meets elegance, and each project is a work in progress.

-I surpass conventional boundaries with a sharp eye for detail and a flare for UI/UX design, developing applications that not only operate effectively but also capture the user's imagination.I enjoy focusing on quality and continuous progress.
-I believe everything is possible 💻✨ #FlutterMagic #MobileAppMaestro 📱
+🚀 Hello, my name is Enjifanno Tamiru Urgessa.
+I’m a Software Developer with over 3 years of experience in the software development and tech industry.

+ I specialize in Flutter, React, and Next.js, with additional experience in video editing and Photoshop for creative projects.
+I’ve successfully led and contributed to projects involving database management, server deployments, and user-focused design.

+I hold a degree in Computer Science from Addis Ababa University and have worked on a variety of projects in mobile app development, web development, and backend systems.

+ I’m passionate about learning new and emerging technologies and continuously sharpening my skills.
+My problem-solving mindset, leadership abilities, adaptability, and strong communication skills have helped me thrive in diverse teams and fast-paced environments.

+I'm looking forward to taking on new challenges and delivering impactful solutions. 💻✨ #FlutterMagic #full-stack #react #AI #ML #Next.js 📱

 </p>
 <br/><br/>